 ※RBA: Responsible Business Alliance

 The supply chain management system is formulated as follows: The senior executive officer in charge of supply chain is appointed as chief person responsible for our procurement.
 The Supply Chain Committee of the Group has organized under the chief person, which consists of the representatives of each division.
+In principle, the activities and management status are reported to the Board of Directors once a year.

 Supplier Due Diligence